alishahussain/team2/_posts/2023-12-10-Decimal-to-binary-convert.md

 ---

 <h2><span>Decimal to Binary Converter</span></h2>
 >- Use this Decimal-to-Binary convert game to experiment and learn more about binary!
+REMEMBER, decimal refers to integers/whole numbers!